wp-plugins/gwolle-gb/readme.txt

 = 1.3.4 =
 * Update the cache when using cache plugins.
 * Support WP Super Cache.
+* Frontend: Only listen to clicks on the button, not the whole div.
 * Update ru_RU.

 = 1.3.3 =